Gollwu/LoLManager/README.md

 # LoLManager
 Development of LoLManager

-by Gollwu, Zigglick et Sowerdski
+by Gollwu, Zigglick, Nhacsam, Hycariss and Sowerdski